microsoft/rushstack/stack/eslint-plugin-packlets/README.md

 # @rushstack/eslint-plugin-packlets

 Packlets provide a lightweight alternative to NPM packages for organizing source files within a single project.
-The formalism is enforced using ESLint rules.
+The formalism is validated using ESLint rules.

 ## Motivation